Home Compare AMH vs INVH

 American Homes 4 Rent vs Invitation Homes: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with American Homes 4 Rent carrying a narrow edge on growth.
+American Homes 4 Rent holds the cleaner structural position, with the lead spread across profitability and growth.
 Invitation Homes still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON